 Making the Batter

-Pour half of batter into a greased and floured bundt pan.
+Pour half of the batter into a greased and floured bundt pan.

 Sprinkle streusel mixture over cake batter.

-Pour remaining cake batter over the streusel mixture and spread gently to the sides of pan.
+Pour the remaining cake batter over the streusel filling.

 Bake this at 350 for 50-55 minutes.